Scope and Topics

 Format

 The workshop will be a one-day meeting.
-It will include a number of technical sessions, a poster session where presenters can discuss their work, with the aim of further fostering collaborations, multiple invited speakers covering crucial challenges for the field of multiagent optimization and learning.
+It will include several technical sessions, a poster session where presenters can discuss their work, with the aim of further fostering collaborations, multiple invited speakers covering crucial challenges in the field of multiagent optimization and learning.

 Attendance